KyleAndKelly/LearnGolang/GoBasic/01 Enviroment Steup.md

 ### Step 2.
 Extract

-- the downloaded Go package to a specified directory by using the following command
+- Extract the downloaded Go package to a specified directory by using the following command

 ```
 cd /home